Life and Death in Data: Plagues, Pestilence, and Pandemics

 - Work within small interdisciplinary teams to create engaging content that motivates the public to understand pandemic outbreaks.

 - Online and face-to-face lectures from leading academics in history, medicine, classics and genetics (~18 hours).

 - Tutorial on curatorial assessment focussed on collections housed in the Anatomy Museum, Trinity College Dublin (~2 hour).

 - 4 interdisciplinary workshops/discussion forums(~5 hours).

 - Participation in online web-supported discussion platforms and blogs.

 How will this be assessed?

-- Online summative assessment after completion of elective (35%).
+- Individual MCQ and on-line written assessment after completion of elective (45%)

 Who can take this Trinity Elective?

 - Any student eligible to take a Trinity Elective can select this Trinity Elective except for the students from the following programmes: Microbiology.
 Also any students taking the Trinity Elective TEU00512 Vaccines - Friend or Foe? cannot select this Trinity Elective.